pdc-quantum/byzantine-generals-in-qiskit/README.md

 Step 5: Lieutenants who received consistent but different messages m exchange information to uncover a potential traitor.
 Here the protocol is modified from those published: everything is done so that no lieutenant get an advantage: they start playing turn-based games.

-#### turn-based  game rules for four generals and up to two traitors:
+#### Turn-based  game rules for four generals and up to two traitors:

 - If all lieutenants say they received the same message, no game takes place.
 They follow the order of the commanding general.